stephenjolly/pip-configure/README.md

 where are stored the packages you need.
 The lower the value, the less you wait, but the higher the risk of unexpected failures.

+If you want to add one or more PyPI indexes for pip to search in addition to the default one, specify them as a list value for `pip_config_extra_index_urls`.
+If you want to override the default PyPI index entirely, specify your own main index as a string value for `pip_config_index_url`.
+You can use both variables if you want pip to ignore the default index *and* search multiple other PyPI indexes.

 Dependencies
 ------------